 yourdomain.tld is the domain name or the IP-address of your server.

 My congratulations!
 If you achieved this point, it means all the mandatory things are set up and should be running nicely.
-The next, final chapter of this guide will be covering additional steps to improve users experience and security of the installation, but all the further actions are not required for the installation.
+The next, final chapters of this guide will be covering additional steps to improve your users experience and security of the installation, but all the further actions are not required for the installation.

-Here is the link for your convenience:
+Here are the links for your convenience:

 In case you missed some previous steps, please, use the following links to catch up: